-a) Regulatory Framework
+a.
+Regulatory Framework

 The regulatory framework for agricultural biotechnology in Brazil is outlined in Law# 11,105 of March 25, 2005.
 This law was modified by Law# 11,460 of 2007 and Decree # 5,591 of 2006.
-There are two main governing bodies that regulate agricultural biotechnology in Brazil.
+There are two main governing bodies that regulate agricultural biotechnology in Brazil:

 - 1. The National Biosafety Council (CNBS, in Portuguese).
 This council falls under the Office of the President and is responsible for the formulation and implementation of the national biosafety policy (PNB, in Portuguese) in Brazil.
 It establishes the principles and directives of administrative actions for the federal agencies involved in biotechnology.
 It evaluates socio-economic implications and national interests regarding approval for commercial use of biotech products.
 No safety considerations are evaluated by CNBS.
-Under the presidency of the Chief of Staff of the Office of the President, CNBS is comprised of 11 cabinet ministers and needs a minimum quorum of 6 ministers to approve any relevant issue. - a) The National Technical Commission of Biosafety (CTNBio, in Portuguese) was initially established in 1995 under the first Brazilian biosafety law (Law # 8,974).
+Under the presidency of the Chief of Staff of the Office of the President, CNBS is comprised of 11 cabinet ministers and needs a minimum quorum of 6 ministers to approve any relevant issue. - 2.
+The National Technical Commission of Biosafety (CTNBio, in Portuguese) was initially established in 1995 under the first Brazilian biosafety law (Law # 8,974).
 Under the current law, CTNBio was expanded from 18 to 27 members to include official representatives from 9 ministries of the federal government, 12 specialists with scientific and technical knowledge from 4 different areas including animal, plant, environment, and health (3 specialists from each area), and 6 other specialists from other areas such as consumer defense and family farming.
-Members of CTNBio are elected for two years with a possibility of being reelected for an additional two years.
+Members of CTNBio are elected for two years with a possibility of being re-elected for an additional two years.
 CTNBio is under the Ministry of Science and Technology.
 All technical issues are debated and approved by CTNBio.
 Imports of any agricultural commodity for animal feed or for further processing, or any ready-to-consume food products, and pet food containing biotech events must be pre-approved by CTNBio.
-Approvals are on a case-by-case basis and they are indefinite.
-For additional information on CTNBio, please see GAIN BR 5632.
+Approvals are on a caseby-case basis and they are indefinite.
+Law#11,460 of March 21, 2007 modified Article 11 of Law# 11,105 of March 24, 2005 and established that a simple majority of votes is needed out a total of 27 on CTNBio's board to approve new biotechnology products.